Law - Political Science - Administration

 Internship: Optional

-The Master 2 in Labor and Employment Law is offered exclusively through continuing education programs.
+The Master 2 in Social Law, specializing in Labor Law, is offered exclusively as part of continuing education.

 Read more